peterDijk/hangman-ddd-events/README.md

 - [x] Add User to Game
 - [x] Change user info flow incl update all (both at this point) projections
 - [x] Support multiple updaters for one event (each domain can have it's own updater for the same event) lib change
-- [ ] Try again revive aggregate from json
+- [x] Try again revive aggregate from json
+- [ ] Use Redis for cache
 - [ ] update dependencies
 - [ ] Swap projection database type for mongodb
 - [ ] Store last read position for each projection.
 Able to add a new projection and rebuild only that one (not overwrite the others)